weaveranoop/for-testing/design.md

 + When creating Evaluations, Submission entities are automatically created at the time of creating an evaluation or changing the team structure of a course.

 API for retrieving entities:
-+Attempting to retrieve objects using null parameters: Causes an assertion failure.
++ Attempting to retrieve objects using null parameters: Causes an assertion failure.
-+Entity not found:
++ Entity not found:

 -Returns null if the target entity not found.
 This way, read operations can be used easily for checking the existence of an entity.

   -Throws EntityDoesNotExistsExeption if a parent entity of a target entity is not found e.g., trying to list students of a non-existent course.

 API for updating entities:
 + Primary keys cannot be edited except: Student.email.